kjfreidhof/Arch-BoxOS/README.md

-# BoxOS-beta
+# BoxOS-main

-## This is The beta branch for BoxOS this is the testing branch this is were i test and make sure its ready till its
+## This is The main branch for BoxOS this is the stable branch this is were it should be ready
-## just right then i push to the main branch
+## And i push to here when its ready At least once every 6 months
-## This branch is beta It is tested so that right their is your warning This is where i test and constantly make changes
+## This branch is main It should be stable but however this branch could still contain untested code so

 ## Use this Branch at your Own risk